dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

   - To refresh your view of C, look through the `c-traps` directory.

     It's worth thinking about how you actually reason about what your code does.
-This likely involves working forwads or backwards following a sequence of how/what each storage location (variable, heap) is assigned, what is read, and what side-effects occur.
+This likely involves working forwards or backwards following a sequence of how/what each storage location (variable, heap) is assigned, what is read, and what side-effects occur.
     You are likely informally computing what "happens before" to determine